Caxton Associates: Company

-Caxton Associates' offices are in New York, London's Mayfair district, Sydney, Princeton, NJ and Singapore.
+Caxton Associates' offices are in New York, London's Mayfair district, Singapore, Monaco and Dubai.
 In July 2019 it was reported its London office was now its headquarters.

 Investments

 Caxton Associates is a global macro hedge fund and has made more than $13bn for its clients - according to LCH Investments - this is roughly 14 per cent annually, with half the volatility of the S&P 500.

 According to an interview with Andrew Law in the Financial Times in October 2013, Caxton has “three core principles”: “One is listen to the markets, a second one is politics and policy matters and the third one is risk control.”

 Investment vehicles

 The firm's flagship fund was reported in August 2011 to account for $7 billion of Caxton Associates assets under management.